nicolanzi1/nicolanzi1/README.md

 - 👯 I’m looking to collaborate with other developers
 - 🥅 My 2020 Goals???
 Contribute more to Open Source projects
 - 🌱 I would say I’m learning as you read 🤣
-- 🎸 Fun fact: Not only I love games, but also playing guitar
+- 🎸 Fun fact: Not only do I love games, but also playing guitar

 ### Connect with me: